LinguisticMathematics/linguistic-mathematics/README.md

 ## Universal Linguistics

-Although I initially planned to use this one for my math thoughts only, I also decided to upload my linguistic work, which I have been working on for 15 years.
+Although I initially planned to use this one for my math thoughts only, I also decided to upload my linguistic work, which I have been working on since 2011.
 It is my attempt to unify languages by suggesting universal linguistic truths.

 ## Contact